rabbitmq/rabbitmq-website/site/kubernetes/operator/operator-overview.md

-# RabbitMQ Cluster Operator for Kubernetes
+# RabbitMQ Kubernetes Operators

-The RabbitMQ team develop and maintain two [kubernetes operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/):
+The RabbitMQ team develop and maintain two [kubernetes operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/): the RabbitMQ Cluster Kubernetes Operator and the RabbitMQ Messaging Topology Operator.

-* RabbitMQ Cluster Kubernetes Operator automates provisioning, management, and operations of RabbitMQ clusters running on Kubernetes.
+* The RabbitMQ Cluster Kubernetes Operator automates provisioning, management, and operations of RabbitMQ clusters running on Kubernetes.

-* RabbitMQ Messaging Topology Operator manages RabbitMQ messaging topologies within a RabbitMQ cluster deployed via the RabbitMQ Cluster Kubernetes Operator.
+* The RabbitMQ Messaging Topology Operator manages RabbitMQ messaging topologies within a RabbitMQ cluster deployed via the RabbitMQ Cluster Kubernetes Operator.

 Kubernetes Operators are software extensions to Kubernetes that provide custom resources for management of applications, services and their components.

-In this and other Operator related guides, we use "Operator" (with a capital O) to refer to a Kubernetes Operator pattern implementation and "operator" (with a lowercase o) to refer to a technical operations engineer (administrator).
+In this information and other Operator related information, "Operator" (with a capital O) is used to refer to a Kubernetes Operator pattern implementation and "operator" (with a lowercase o) is used to refer to a technical operations engineer (administrator).

 ## <a id='cluster-operator' class='anchor' href='#cluster-operator'>RabbitMQ Cluster Kubernetes Operator</a>

-RabbitMQ Cluster Kubernetes Operator provides a consistent and easy way to deploy RabbitMQ clusters to Kubernetes and run them, including "day two" (continuous) operations.
+The RabbitMQ Cluster Kubernetes Operator provides a consistent and easy way to deploy RabbitMQ clusters to Kubernetes and run them, including "day two" (continuous) operations.
 RabbitMQ clusters deployed using the Operator can be used by applications running on Kubernetes or outside of Kubernetes.